pedrokarimo030-lab/azure-network-protocols/README.md

 Section 5: Observing DNS Traffic

 To observe DNS traffic, Wireshark is filtered using:
-DNS

 A hostname resolution action (such as accessing a website or pinging a domain name) is performed.
-Wireshark captures DNS queries and responses, demonstrating name resolution traffic over UDP port 53.
+Wireshark captures DNS queries and responses, showing name-resolution traffic over UDP port 53.
 This confirms how virtual machines rely on DNS services to resolve hostnames into IP addresses within Azure.